ISISComputingGroup/ibex_developers_manual/genie_python-Troubleshooting.md

 Users seems not to get set properly using g.change_users, see ticket [5812](https://github.com/ISISComputingGroup/IBEX/issues/5812).
 Look into this it is more than a one off.

-### Repeated error messsages in console while waiting
+### Repeated error messages in console while waiting

 If you get repeated errors of the form: